Skip to content

 Unsupported HTTP methods on any endpoint should return:

-A simple in-memory map/dictionary is sufficient for this stage; the dataset fits in memory and you’ll add persistence in the next stage.
-Make sure your store handles concurrent requests safely; the tests will hit multiple endpoints in parallel.
+An in-memory map/dictionary is sufficient for this stage.
+The dataset fits in memory and you’ll add persistence later.
+Make sure your store handles concurrent requests safely, since some tests issue requests in parallel.

 • user:123